mmolosay/Resource/README.md

 ## Problem to solve

 In contemporary software development a huge number of operations and their results are asynchronous.
-For instance, you're obtaining some data from remote server.
-Let's say, you're creating some kind of `Observable` and observe its `value` changes, which is initially `null`.
-Next you trigger some `fetchRemoteData()` and wait.
+Imagine, you're obtaining a data from a local storage.
+Let's say, you've created some kind of `Observable` and now observe its `value`, which is initially `null`.
+Next you trigger `fetchData()` and wait.

 Five seconds have passed, but `value` is still `null`.
 What does it mean?
 Was there some error?
 Was the result `null`?
 Or connection is still being established, and you have nothing to worry about?